 The Company has registered, and has a duty to register, the resale of a large portion of our outstanding securities.
 The resale of the Company's common stock, or the perception that such resale may occur, may adversely affect the price of our common stock.

-In compliance with certain agreements to which the Company is a party, we have registered the resale of an aggregate of up to 41,333,435 shares of common stock that are either outstanding or issuable upon conversion of Preferred Stock.
+In compliance with certain agreements to which the Company is a party, we have registered or have the obligation to register the resale of an aggregate of up to approximately 43.4 million shares of common stock that are either outstanding or issuable upon conversion of Preferred Stock.
 The resale of a substantial number of shares of common stock in the public market, or the perception that such resale might occur, could cause the market price of the Company's common stock to decline.
 Under the terms of the certain agreements to which the Company is subject, certain of the counterparties to such agreements can, in certain circumstances, require the Company to participate in an underwritten public offering of the registered securities.
 Any shares sold in a registered resale will be freely tradable without restriction under the Securities Act.
 While the Company cannot predict the size of future resales or distributions of our common stock, if there is a perception that such resales or distributions could occur, or if the holders of the Company's securities registered for resale sell a large number of the registered securities, the market price for the Company's common stock could be adversely affected.

-Accounting & Financial Operations3 | 7.7%
+Accounting & Financial Operations3 | 7.0%

 Accounting & Financial Operations - Risk 1